SpinalHDL/SpinalDoc/spinal/examples/simple/counter_with_clear.md

 ---

-This example define a component with a `clear` input and a `value` output.
+This example defines a component with a `clear` input and a `value` output.
-Each cycle, the `value` output is incrementing but when clear is high the `value` is cleared.
+Each clock cycle, the `value` output is incrementing, but when `clear` is high, `value` is cleared.

 ```scala
 class Counter(width : Int) extends Component{